nikaemami/Speech_Emotion_Recognition/README.md

 We did some more investigation regarding the **evaluation metrics**, which can be seen in the Jupyter notebook uploaded above.

 <h2> &nbsp;Unsupervised Learning</h2>

-**Unsupervised learning** is a machine learning technique in which models are not supervised using training dataset.
-Instead, models itself find the hidden patterns and insights from the given data.
-In fact, Unsupervised machine learning is the process of inferring underlying hidden patterns from historical data.
-Within such an approach, a machine learning model tries to find any similarities, differences, patterns, and structure in data by itself.

 In this project we used different clustering methods.
 Clustering analysis is an unsupervised learning method that separates the data points into several specific bunches or groups, such that the data points in the same groups have similar properties and data points in different groups have different properties in some sense.
 There are several supervised learning methods, in this project we implemented the models of **DBSCAN** and **HDBSCAN**, **Kmeans**, and **GMM**.